-Ceria nodded as the words glowed faintly with purple light.
+Ceria nodded absently as the words glowed faintly with purple light.
 She frowned, concentrating as she spoke.

 “It is.
-But I’d prefer a translator even so.
+But I’d prefer a real translator even so.
 The spell takes time, and it doesn’t work unless there are enough words to read at once.
 And I often get a muddled message, sometimes nonsensical depending on the content.
+There are better spells.
 But it should…oh.”

 None of the other adventures saw anything change, but Ceria’s pulse began to quicken as the words on the wall—

 They didn’t exactly change, but somehow she understood them.
 And she could put them into her own language.
 She turned to Olesm, eyes wide.

 “I really don’t think this is a memorial for the dead.”